Soloviova Liudmyla / Shutterstock.com

 A road trip is perhaps the epitome of the American vacation, regardless of the route you take.
 But a road trip that follows the nation’s most breathtaking and recreation-filled coastlines?
 That’s the epitome of a summertime American vacation.

-The following 13 drives up, down and across the U.S. will immerse you in the best sites and experiences that the country’s greatest ocean, river and lake shorelines offer.
+The following drives will immerse you in the best views and experiences that the country’s greatest ocean, river and lake shorelines have to offer.
 Their unique scenic, historical and cultural landscapes have earned them a spot on the U.S. Department of Transportation’s list of “America’s Byways.”

 If you’re new to road trips, don’t be intimidated.
 It’s essentially impossible to screw one up — it’s about the experience and quality time with family and friends, or even just yourself.
 Remembering to pack road-trip essentials will make for smoother travels, though.

 If you’re short on time this summer, don’t let that deter you.
-The following adventures can be pulled off in an afternoon, or savored for weeks.
-The shortest drive is 25 miles.
+The following adventures can be pulled off in a day, or savored for weeks.
+The shortest drive is 57 miles.
 The longest is more than 2,000 miles.

 DanielFreyr / Shutterstock.com

-This 363-mile stretch of U.S. Route 101 spans Oregon’s entire Pacific coastline (pictured above).
+This 363-mile drive spans Oregon’s Pacific coastline (pictured above).

-Highlights include the Oregon Coast Aquarium in Newport and the Sea Lion Caves in Florence, which boasts the nation’s largest sea cave and, yes, sea lions.
-Other worthy pit stops include the 630,000-acre Siuslaw National Forest and the Oregon Dunes National Recreation Area, where you can ride a dune buggy and go sandboarding.
+Highlights include the Oregon Coast Aquarium and the Sea Lion Caves, which boast the nation’s largest sea cave and, yes, sea lions.
+Other possible stops include Oregon Dunes National Recreation Area, one of the world’s largest stretches of coastal sand dunes in a temperate climate.

 Aresium Art / Shutterstock.com